Dataisqueen/Aircraft-delay-analysis/README.md

 - route lenght

 <h2> Objective </h2>
-Basing on provided data, excute an analysis of aicraft delays, prepare insights that have business value and prepare a dashboard report for the BI department.
+Basing on data provided by Kaggle [https://www.kaggle.com/datasets/threnjen/2019-airline-delays-and-cancellations], excute an analysis on aicraft delays, make insights that have business value and prepare a dashboard report for the BI department.

 <h2> Notebook contents </h2>
 <p></p>